audreyvolle/crop-recommendation-application/README.md

 Additionally, you can view metrics related to the model's performance by navigating to http://localhost:5001/metrics.
 The metrics include values such as Area Under the Curve (AUC), providing insights into the accuracy and effectiveness of the crop recommendation model.
 Exploring these metrics can offer a deeper understanding of how well the application is performing.

 ## R Solution
-To explore the R solution go to https://github.com/audreyvolle/CropRecommendation
+To explore the R solution, go to https://github.com/audreyvolle/CropRecommendation